bolixinyu/homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. candidate at South China University of Technology (SCUT), advised by Prof. <a href='https://tanmingkui.github.io/'>Mingkui Tan (谭明奎)</a>.
 Holding an M.Sc.
 (2022) and B.Eng.
 (2020) in Computer Science from SCUT, his research focuses on efficient model architecture design and video understanding.
-I have published papers in top-tier venues including ICML and IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)with 82 <a href='https://scholar.google.com/citations?user=7xCkJ-QAAAAJ'>Google Scholar citations </a>.
+I have published papers in top-tier venues including ICML and IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)with 89 <a href='https://scholar.google.com/citations?user=7xCkJ-QAAAAJ'>Google Scholar citations </a>.
 Additionally, I have served as a reviewer for NeurIPS, AAAI, TII, and TCSVT, contributing to the academic community's peer review process.

 # 🔥 News
+- **2025.11**: &nbsp;🎉🎉 Two papers (co-author) accepted by AAAI 2026!
 - **2025.06**: &nbsp;🎉🎉 One papers (co-author) accepted by IEEE TIP!
 - **2025.05**: &nbsp;🎉🎉 Two papers (co-first author) accepted at ICML 2025!
 - **2024.12**: &nbsp;🎉🎉 One paper accepted by IEEE TCSVT!